 It is highly recommended that you test your ideas and finished project with your target audience.
 For assistance in locating prospective target audiences, please consult the Tech Challenge Resources page of the "Shark Tank" Challenge Packet or email Tech Challenge.

 Optional: Have you checked out filing a provisional patent application with the U.S. Patent and Trademark Office before submitting your innovation to this challenge?

-Get ready for the Fairfax Area High School "Shark Tank" Technology Challenge!
+Get ready for the Fairfax Area Student "Shark Tank" Technology Challenge!